sparanoid/almace-scaffolding/_app/_posts/note/2014-06-01-custom-html-markups.md

 ![Moonstruck Princess Extended - Blue]({{ site.file }}/moonstruck-princess-ext-blue.jpg){: .size-left}

 Aligned images are smaller images beside text, you can just apply `.size-left` or `.size-right` to your images and nothing special markup required.

-Please note that aligned images will be responded to normal large size for small desktops or mobile devices.
+However that aligned images will be responded to normal large size for small desktops or mobile devices.